Timisoara, Romania took me by surprise.

-Here is the list of reasons why I enjoyed the city and why you should visit Timisoara, Romania too!
+Here is the list of reasons why I enjoyed the city (or ideas of what to do in Timisoara)!

 With a little bit of investment (which I really hope will come one day) the city have a chance to be one of the most spectacular, jaw-dropping places in Central Europe!

 The good option is to explore Timisoara with a guide – this way you can learn a lot about the place!
 Click here for more details and prices!